izzy-robinson/msc-thesis/A Fresh Perspective on Local Friendliness Inequalities.md

 :align: center
 ```

-where the lower bound of $-10$ was found by trialling all local deterministic strategies.
+where the lower bound of $-10$ was found by trialling all strategies.
 Here we have introduced some notation which will prove very useful moving forwards.
 Alice's values ($x$ and $a$) are read along the left hand side whereas Bob's values ($y$ and $b$) are read along the uppermost side.
 The agents' measurement choice sets the larger scale $x,y\in\set{1,2,3}$ whilst the agents' measurement outcome sets the smaller scale $a,b\in\set{+1,-1}.$ In order to return to the correlator form of the inequality you simply take the dot product of the grid in question with the probability matrix

 ```{figure} probability-matrix.jpg
 :name: probability-matrix-figure